 - transaction in which the rates or charges involved are determined by competitive bids, or which involves common, contract carrier or public utility services at rates or charges fixed in conformity with law or governmental authority;

-- a transaction that involves services as a bank depositary of funds, transfer agent, registrar, indenture trustee, or similar services; or
+- a transaction that involves services as a bank depository of funds, transfer agent, registrar, indenture trustee, or similar services; or

-- a transaction in which the Related Person's interest arises solely from the ownership of Company stock and all shareholders receive the same benefit on a pro rata basis.
+- a transaction in which the Related Person's interest arises solely from the ownership of Company stock and all stockholders receive the same benefit on a pro rata basis.

 Management shall submit all disclosed Transactions and appropriate supplemental information to the G&N Committee for its review.

 The G&N Committee shall review each disclosed Transaction in order to determine whether a Transaction is a Related Person Transaction.
 The G&N Committee shall take such action with respect to the Related Person Transaction as it deems necessary and appropriate under the circumstances, including approval, disapproval, ratification, cancellation, or a recommendation to management.
 Only disinterested members of the G&N Committee shall participate in those determinations.
 In the event it is not practical to convene a meeting of the G&N Committee, the Chair of the G&N Committee shall have the right to make such determination and shall promptly report his or her determination in writing to the other members of the G&N Committee.

 The G&N Committee shall report its action with respect to any Related Person Transaction to the Board of Directors.